Do you believe that if you insure your liabilities, the level of your insurance cover acts as a limit on your liability?

 Liability for any negligent failure by [TTPM] to carry out Our duties under these Terms shall be limited to such liability as is covered by Our Professional Indemnity Insurance Policy terms…and in no event shall Our liability exceed the fees paid to Us or £1million whichever is the less

 Under the terms of their appointment TTPM agreed to take out PII with a limit of indemnity of £10m.
 The court considered whether the limit of liability was reasonable and was entitled (s11(4) UCTA 1977) to consider TTPM’s insurance cover.

 HHJ Keyser said that the limit of liability was unreasonable and explained his reasons:

 The central factor that leads me to that decision is that the contract imposed on TTPM an obligation to take out professional indemnity insurance to a level of £10 million.
 The cost of such insurance would, as a matter of commercial reality, be passed on to the Trust within the fees payable.
 Yet the limitation clause would result in a limit of liability equal to the fees paid to TTPM, which is £111,321 (together with whatever might be awarded on the counterclaim).
 In the absence of any explanation as to why in this case TTPM should have stipulated insurance cover of £10 million despite a limitation of liability to less than £200,000, I consider it unreasonable that the contract purported to limit liability in that manner.
 The effect of upholding the limitation clause would be that, although the parties had contracted for the insurance of the risks and (implicitly) for the Trust to pay for that insurance, far the greater part of that insurance would be rendered illusory.

-Remember: having insurance does not limit your liability – it merely provides an asset against which claims may be made.
-Good practice is to take out insurance and to limit your liability to protect your company.
+Remeber, having insurance does not limit your liability to your clients.
+Insurance provides an asset against which claims may be made.
+You need both to safeguard your business.